tetracorp/k240/docs/_posts/2018-06-19-3-ax-zilanths.md

 Building additional Ore Extractors has no effect, although they will build as many as six before hitting the soft cap.
 The amount of ore mined is not stored anywhere.

+### Population

+Population increases by 1 per day, provided that radiation is 40% or lower, and the colony has at least one Nutrient Podule and Atmospheric Regulator.
+Radiation above this amount does not decrease population.
+Each Personnel Podule has capacity for 100 population.
+If there are no Personnel Podules, the colony is destroyed.

+Population decreases by 3 per day without an Atmospheric Regulator, and 1 per day without a Nutrient Podule.
+If both are missing, it only loses 1 per day.
+If either are missing, it reacts by building an Atmospheric Regulator, Personnel Podule, Reactor, and Nutrient Podule.

+### Spying

+Each colony has a daily chance to spot one Terran spy satellite in orbit and shoot it down.
+The chance begins at 1% and increases by 1% per 16 days.
+Once they shoot a satellite down, the chance drops to 6%.

+The daily chance is increased by 1% per 16 days for each Sensory Matrix and Subspace Detectors.

+### Scouting

+Every 130 days, each colony sends a scout ship to explore a random sector of space.
+This is substantially slower than the others.

+### Tactical

+The Ax'Zilanths have a very specific military strategy.
+They have a massive 80 pixel sensor range for detecting incoming missiles (compared to 16 for the Ore Eaters, for example), but only 30 pixels for detecting incoming fleets.

+Every 16th day of the year (days ending in 00, 16, 32, 48, 64, 80, or 96), each
+colony measures the damage done to it and retaliates with a missile strike depending on the amount of damage done since the last check:

+- If at least 220 damage, it fires 1-6 Hellfire, 1-3 Nuclear, 1-3 Virus,
+  1 Mega, and 1 Stasis
+- If at least 150 damage, it fires 1-3 Area Explosive, 1-3 Hellfire,
+  1-3 Scatter, 1 Stasis, and 3 Vortex
+- If at least 50 damage, it fires 1-3 Hellfire.

+Every 8th day that isn't a missile day (days ending in 08, 24, 40, 56, 72,
+or 88), it fires a single Static Inducer missile at a random Terran asteroid.

+On all other days, there is a 1% chance to trigger the Mass Displacement Podule, the asteroid teleporter, on a random asteroid.
+If there is no Mass Displacement Podule built yet or it doesn't fire, there is a 10 daycolony cycle of proximity checks for asteroids at risk of collision, where it will immediately attempted to trigger a teleport.
+If this isn't possible, its backup plan is to fire one Mega missile.

+If none of these occur, every 8 days divided by number of colonies, it checks for Terran missiles or spy satellites within sensor range, which is a massive 80 pixel radius; for comparison, that's one quarter of the game screen.
+It retaliates by firing 1-4 of a unique missile which deflects incoming missiles.

+Failing that, they resort to fleets, but will only use fleets once they have lost one colony to building destruction (i.e. Terran attack, not asteroid collision).
+They need at least 10 ships present to form a fleet, and form fleets of 0 to 15 ships.
+The retreat chance is set at 100%; i.e. they will never retreat until destroyed.